Vaccine inequity: Inside the cutthroat race to secure doses

-4 of20 FILE - In this Tuesday, April 13, 2021 file photo, Allison Richter receives the Moderna COVID-19 vaccine from volunteer RN Maggie Baker, during a vaccine event hosted by Nola Ready, where people received a free drink at the bar if they received a COVID-19 vaccine, at The Howling Wolf, a music venue and bar, in New Orleans.
-Gerald Herbert/AP Show More Show Less 5 of20
+6 of20 FILE - In this Tuesday, April 13, 2021 file photo, Allison Richter receives the Moderna COVID-19 vaccine from volunteer RN Maggie Baker, during a vaccine event hosted by Nola Ready, where people received a free drink at the bar if they received a COVID-19 vaccine, at The Howling Wolf, a music venue and bar, in New Orleans.
+Gerald Herbert/AP Show More Show Less

 9 of20 FILE - In this Thursday, March 4, 2021 file photo, residents wait 15 minutes after receiving a Pfizer vaccine during a COVID-19 vaccination campaign at the bull ring in Arnedo, northern Spain.
 Alvaro Barrientos/AP Show More Show Less 10 of20